 Figure 2.2 suggests that weather-corrected per capita demand has been relatively stable between 2015 and 2019.
 There was a significant reduction in weather-corrected per capita demand in 2019-20 due to the influence of water restrictions.
-The hotter-drier weather in 2019-20 caused around 9 litres per person per day more water to be used than would be expected in an average climatic year.
+That result has rebounded slightly in 2020-21 however remains well below pre restriction levels.
+The wetter-cooler weather in 2020-21 caused around 8 litres per person per day less water to be used than would be expected in an average climatic year.

-In 2019-20, the Infrastructure Leakage Index (ILI) decreased from 1.15 to 1.01 and real losses from 6.8 gigalitres in 2018-19 to 6.0 gigalitres in 2019-20.
+In 2020-21, the Infrastructure Leakage Index (ILI) decreased from 1.01 to 0.93 and real losses from 6.0 gigalitres in 2019-20 to 5.6 gigalitres in 2020-21.
 This continues on from a downward trend that started in 2016-17 when Hunter Water implemented a new strategy to reduce non-revenue water.
-All of the leakage projects and programs carried out in 2019-20 were assessed using the Economic Level of Water Conservation (ELWC) methodology.
+All of the leakage projects and programs carried out in 2020-21 were assessed using the Economic Level of Water Conservation (ELWC) methodology.